JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Returns the file name of the program which is currently executing.

 ```
-FUNCTION AfxGetExeFileName () AS CWSTR
+FUNCTION AfxGetExeFileName () AS DWSTRING
 ```

 # <a name="AfxGetExeFileNameX"></a>AfxGetExeFileNameX